-I’ve become pretty familiar with phone trees since I started providing phone captioning services for people with hearing disabilities about a year ago.
+I’ve become pretty familiar with phone trees since I started providing phone captioning services for people with hearing disabilities.

-A lot of our fellow citizens who use this service, which is provided free from the Federal government through phone service taxes, are falling off the phone trees many businesses use to reduce the number of live customer service agents.
+This service is provided free from the Federal government through phone service taxes.
+But many of its users struggle with automated answering tools businesses use to reduce the number of live customer service agents.
 Here in Arizona, “customer care centers” (aka call centers) used to be a thriving industry that’s rapidly being replaced by this type of phone automation.

 - Long hold times interrupted with messages to visit a website